jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

       - from bottom: Please Do Not Throw Sausage Pizza Away
     - Application Layer (7)
       - Responsible for:
         - interfacing user applications, network services, or the operating system with the protocol stack
         - identifying and establishing availability of communication partners
-        - determining resource availability and
+        - determining resource availability
         - synchronizing communication
       - Uses data streams
     - Presentation Layer (6)
       - Responsible for transforming data into the format that any system following the OSI model can understand
-        - JPEG, ASCII, MIDI etc are used at the presentation lay
+        - JPEG, ASCII, MIDI etc are used at the presentation layer
         - Associated tasks:
           - data representation
           - character conversion
           - data compression
           - data encryption
       - Uses data streams
     - Session Layer (5)
       - Responsible for establishing, maintaining, and terminating communication sessions between two computers
       - Three communication session phases:
         - connection establishment
           - **simplex**: one-way
           - **half-duplex**: both comm devices can transmit/receive, but not at the same time